engineerd/bertrand/example/content/introducing-bertrand.md

 WebAssembly.
-The main benefit is not being required to manage two sets of files, as is the case for static site generators -- your markdown content and templates (and optionally scripts) _are_ the website, and when a request for your page comes itn, Bertrand uses the markdown and templates to output an HTML representation of your page.
+The main benefit is not being required to manage two sets of files, as is the case for static site generators -- your markdown content and templates (and optionally scripts) _are_ the website, and when a request for your page comes in, Bertrand uses the markdown and templates to output an HTML representation of your page.

 This started mostly as a case of "huh, it would be interesting to do this